maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 - Similar to types found in other languages
   - Booleans
   - Integers
-  - Floats
+  - Floating-Points
   - Strings

 ## Zero-Values

 - **Declared variables with no initial values are assigned default *Zero Values***
-  - Explicit *Zero Value*, depending on the data type
+  - Implicit *Zero Value*, depending on the data type
   - Makes code clearer
   - Removes sources of bugs
   - [More details on the docs page](https://go.dev/ref/spec#The_zero_value)